 Learn about the science behind cold therapy and how it can change your way of living.

 Ice Baths have been increasingly popular as a powerful method to tap into the body’s innate ability to heal itself.
 These therapeutic cold water immersions used to be found in high-performance sports facilities and wellness spas but Freeze Tub has since modified its use and designed a durable, portable Ice Bath to have at home.
 One of the key advantages of ice baths is their ability to enhance blood circulation throughout the body.
 This increased blood flow contributes to lowering high blood pressure and fortifying the immune system.
 Athletes, in particular, can greatly benefit from incorporating cold water therapy into their recovery routines.
-It’s worth noting, that the practice of Ice Baths is not exclusive to athletes or specialised centres anymore.
+It’s worth noting, that the practice of Ice Baths are not exclusive to athletes or specialised centres anymore.
 Nowadays, anyone can effectively practice cold water immersion therapy in the comfort of their own home.
 By harnessing the healing potential of their bodies through Ice Baths, individuals can take control of their well-being and experience the remarkable benefits that come with it.

 Everybody has their own method for waking up; double shots of espresso, a quick workout, and so on.
 But have you considered Ice Baths?
 Cold water immersion stimulates circulation and oxgenates the body, leading to increased alertness and revitalisation.
 Ice baths enhance overall physical well-being, allowing individuals to feel ready to take on the day.